eashmore/csgo-time/README.md

 # Kickback Project
 ## Minimum Viable Product
-This app will allow the betting of items on the outcome of CS:GO matches.
+This app will allow for the betting of items on the outcome of CS:GO matches.
 It will be built on Rails and Ember and allow users to:

 - [X] Create accounts
 - [X] Create sessions (log in)